Google delays return to office, mandates vaccines

-The announcement Wednesday came as the more highly contagious delta variant is driving a dramatic spike in COVID-19 cases and hospitalizations.
+The more highly contagious delta variant of the coronavirus is driving a dramatic spike in COVID-19 cases and hospitalizations.
+Google’s Wednesday announcementwas shortly followed by Facebook, which also saidit will make vaccines mandatory for U.S. employees who work in offices.
+Exceptions will be made for medical and other reasons.

 In an email sent to Google’s more than 130,000 employees worldwide, CEO Sundar Pichai said the company is now aiming to have most of its workforce back to its offices beginning Oct.
 18 instead of its previous target date of Sept.
 1.

-Note: This story has been updated to correct the spelling of the researcher from Gartner’s surname.
-It’s Kropp, not Kopp.